Show All Answers

 As of July 1, 2017, the City of Maumelle has a ISO Class 2 rating.
 The rating falls on a scale of 1-10 with Class 1 being the best possible rating and a Class 10 indicating no fire protection.

-Our fire engines and ladder trucks respond with 3 personnel and are sometimes stationed closer to your address than the closest ambulance.
+Our fire engines respond with at least 2 personnel and are often stationed closer to your address than the closest ambulance.
 All of our engines have EMTs or Paramedics who can arrive before an ambulance to begin patient care.Our engines are equipped with basic medical gear and an automatic external defibrillator (AED), which may assist in certain types of cardiac arrest.
-By adding additional personnel on the scene, we can do a more efficient, safer job of caring for our patients
+By adding additional personnel on the scene, we can do a more efficient, safer job of caring for our patients.

 Maumelle Fire Department is a Civil Service department.
 This means that we follow the process outlined in the Arkansas Civil Service Law.